ealkanat/wordpress_bogo/README.md

 # Wordpress BOGO
 Wordpress Buy One Get One (Bogo) without plugin.

-This code seelects minimum priced product for the discount from the cart items if user added two products to basket.
+This code selects minimum priced product for the discount from the cart items if user added two products to the basket.

 Example;